polysolmcp/polysolmcp/README.md

 ---

-## Part 1: Documentation Website (Frontend)
+## Part 1: Polymarket Agent Hub (Frontend)

 ### Overview

-The Polymarket Agent Hub is a static documentation website built with Next.js 14, TypeScript, and Tailwind CSS.
+The Polymarket Agent Hub is a web application built with Next.js 14, TypeScript, and Tailwind CSS.
 It provides:

+- Interactive interface for connecting to and testing the MCP server
 - Clear explanations of what the MCP server does
-- Step-by-step installation instructions
+- Step-by-step installation and configuration instructions
 - Code examples and configuration snippets
 - Agent blueprint ideas for inspiration
 - Frequently asked questions